danglorioso/under-30/README.md

   ![Click the status bar to check that the length of every function in the file does not exceed 30 lines.](https://raw.githubusercontent.com/danglorioso/under-30/main/images/exceeds-30.png)

+- If no functions exceed 30 lines, a success message will be displayed.

   ![Click the status bar to check that the length of every function in the file does not exceed 30 lines.](https://raw.githubusercontent.com/danglorioso/under-30/main/images/status-bar-click.gif)

 - Alternatively, run the command "Check Function Length of All Functions in